 Managing your money is not always an easy task, but it does not have to be difficult.
 Not only am I here to guide you through the bankruptcy process, I am also committed to helping you learn ways to take control of your finances.

 Many of my clients find themselves living paycheck to paycheck.
 The way you spend your money impacts many things including your credit score and the amount of debt you have to carry as a result.
-Keep reading for some tips to improve your financial habits.
+Keep reading for some tips on how to manage money wisely and improve your financial habits.

 Make a Budget